CREDITORS' RIGHTS LAW

 Resale of properties taken in foreclosure

-For more information about creditors' rights law, contact Mike Beyma, chair of the practice group.
+For more information about creditors' rights law, contact David Tang, chair of our Creditors' Rights Practice Group.

 Oversaw the Chapter 11 proceeding of a company that performed unique services worldwide.
 In representing the foreign owner and largest creditor of the Debtor, we reduced our client’s exposure by thousands of dollars and recovered in excess of $500,000 for our client.